 Bismarck Booze Bust

-During the its early years, Bismarck was right on the heels of Deadwood in lawlessness, violence and the selling of liquor.
-But, by the early 1900s, some residents felt it was time to actually enforce prohibition.
-Saloons that carried on in secret were called “blind pigs,” and their beverages were either illegally produced locally or smuggled in from Canada.
+During the early years, Bismarck was right on the heels of Deadwood in lawlessness, violence and the selling of liquor.
+But, by the early 1900s, some Bismarck residents felt it was time to actually enforce prohibition.
+Saloons that carried on in secret were called “blind pigs,” and their beverages were either illegally produced locally or brought in from Canada by “runners.”

-On this date in 1907, a Bismarck Tribune headline read: “Thousand Dollars Worth of Booze Found in a Cave.”
-The police chief had found the stash under a hill near Fifth Street, where a 10 x 16 room was filled to the roof with liquor.
+On this date in 1907, a Bismarck Tribune headline read: “Thousand Dollars Worth of Booze Found in a Cave,” because Chief Carr found an ‘Unusual Quantity’ of ‘Joyful Water’ under a hill near Fifth Street.
+He and Temperance Commissioner Murray found a door reinforced with iron bars, so Carr got a shovel and burrowed under it.
+Inside, they found a 10 x 16 room “filled to the roof with about every kind of intoxicating liquor consumed in this neck of the woods...”

-Five wagons were needed to haul the contraband to the Capitol.
-The next day, the paper gave a detailed inventory and reported, “… amid watering mouths and downcast eyes the stuff was taken into vaults and locked up to await the judicial verdict that shall consign it to mother earth, or send it up in vapors to lead the birds to new song and agitate the leaves of the trees with an unwonted glee.”
+The next day, the paper gave a detailed inventory and reported, “...amid watering mouths and downcast eyes the stuff was taken into vaults and locked up to await the judicial verdict that shall consign it to mother earth, or send it up in vapors to lead the birds to new song and agitate the leaves of the trees with an unwonted glee.”

 Otto Reimer admitted the stock was his and that he stored it there after his saloon was closed.
 He refused to officially claim it, though; he told officials to do what they wanted with it.
-So, they opened each container to test the contents.
-A judge subsequently declared that all should be destroyed.
+So, they opened each container and tested the contents of each to determine “whether or not they were in the nature of an intoxicating liquor.”
+They were.
+The judge declared all should be destroyed.

-On May 18th, 1907, the Tribune reporter waxed poetic – in fact, it sounded like a eulogy.
-Here's an excerpt:
+On May 18th, 1907, the Tribune reporter waxed poetic – in fact, it sounds like a eulogy:

 Not a drum was heard or a funeral note